 plant uptake, research has shown CENTURO can improve yields as well.

-Across a two-year study in Nebraska, Illinois and Missouri, fall-applied
+Across a three-year study in Nebraska, Illinois and Missouri, fall-applied

 compared to untreated fall-applied ammonia, and spring-applied CENTURO

 treated ammonia increased corn yield by an average of 6 bu/A compared to

 CENTURO is 100 percent noncorrosive to the metals used in anhydrous ammonia and UAN equipment, making it easy-to-handle and gentle on equipment.